softwiz-solutions/FED-Batch04/LearnJS/Intro.md

 These are **closer to machine code** (binary) and hard for humans to read.

-* Examples: Assembly language, Machine code
+* Examples: Assembly language, Machine code (Machine Langauge)
 * Used for: Writing code for hardware devices, system software, etc.

 #### 💬 Example